How do I get started?¶

 What are Django’s prerequisites?¶

 For a development environment – if you just want to experiment with Django – you don’t need to have a separate Web server installed; Django comes with its own lightweight development server.
 For a production environment, Django follows the WSGI spec, PEP 3333, which means it can run on a variety of server platforms.
 See Deploying Django for some popular alternatives.
-Also, the server arrangements wiki page contains details for several deployment strategies.

 If you want to use Django with a database, which is probably the case, you’ll also need a database engine.
 PostgreSQL is recommended, because we’re PostgreSQL fans, and MySQL, SQLite 3, and Oracle are also supported.